In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 Independent mature candidates are candidates aged over 23 who live separately from their parents from 1 October of the year before the year of entry to the course.
 If you are an independent student, you are assessed on your own income (and that of your spouse, civil partner or cohabitant, if applicable).

-The means test for a student grant in 2012-2013 is based on your family's income for the previous full tax year (2011).
-However, if you or your family have had a change of circumstances (which is likely to be permanent) since 31 December 2011, your changed circumstances may be taken into account.
+The means test for a student grant in 2013-2014 is based on your family's gross income for the previous full tax year (2012).
+However, if you or your family have had a change of circumstances (which is likely to be permanent) since 31 December 2012, your changed circumstances may be taken into account.

-Some social welfare payments are excluded from 'reckonable income' for the purposes of student grants - see more details on reckonable income on studentfinance.ie and also in the Student Grant Scheme 2012 (pdf).
+Reckonable income for a student grant is gross income from all sources.
+Some social welfare payments are excluded from 'reckonable income' for the purposes of student grants - see more details on reckonable income on studentfinance.ie and also in the Student Grant Scheme 2013 (pdf).

-The family income limits for eligibility for a maintenance grant in 2012-2013 are set out below.
-These limits also apply to the fee grant (that is, if you don't qualify for the free fees scheme and are eligible for a fee grant).
+The family income limits for eligibility for a maintenance grant in 2013-2014 are set out below.
+These income limits are applied after your means are assessed - see 'means test' above.
+The income limits also apply to the fee grant (that is, if you don't qualify for the free fees scheme and are eligible for a fee grant).

 |Number of dependent children||Full maintenance||Part maintenance (75%)||Part maintenance (50%)||Part maintenance (25%)|